 Filtered keys can only push or query (as you specify), never administrative functions or deleting data.

-Filtered keys are generated and encrypted with the Project Master Key.
-You do not have to register the filtered key with the Connect service.
+Filtered keys are generated and encrypted with the Project Master Key

 To generate a filtered key, you must supply the master key, key settings and filters.
 The structure of the filters should match the structure of JSON filters in the HTTP API.
 For example: